Zettlr/zettlr-docs/docs/en/core/citations.md

 The above example is a good place to start.
 You can search for more lengths to tweak and adjust them to your liking.

+!!! tip

-> If you are submitting, e.g., to a STEM journal which provides its own LaTeX template, you can directly use that template to export your file, ensuring that everything already works as expected.
+    If you are submitting, e.g., to a STEM journal which provides its own LaTeX template, you can directly use that template to export your file, ensuring that everything already works as expected.

 ## Accessing a Reference's PDF From Zettlr